aio-libs/aiocache/docs/configuration.rst

 Cache aliases
 -------------

 The caches module allows to setup cache configurations and then use them either using an alias or retrieving the config explicitly.
-To set the config, call ``caches.set_config``:
+To set the config, use property ``caches.config`` like in example below.

-.. automethod:: aiocache.caches.set_config

-To retrieve a copy of the current config, you can use ``caches.get_config`` or ``caches.get_alias_config`` for an alias config.
+To retrieve a copy of the current config, you can use ``caches.config`` or ``caches.get_alias_config`` for an alias config.

 Next snippet shows an example usage: